myroslav/wishbone/docs/components/modules/index.rst

 Modules
 =======

-Besides these,
+Modules are isolated pieces of code which do not directly invoke each others functionality.
+They merely act upon the messages coming in to its queues and submit messages into another queue for the next module to process.
+Modules run as greenthreads.

-there is a collection of :ref:`external modules <external modules>`  which are developed and released seperately from Wishbone itself.
+Wishbone comes with a set of builtin modules.
+Besides these, there's a collection of :ref:`external modules <external modules>` available which are developed and released seperately from Wishbone itself.

-output modules should, by convention, provide a <selection> and <payload>
-parameter.
-If payload is not None, then it takes precendence over selection.
-Selection defines the key content of the event to submit whilst template comes up with a string to submit.  <payload> usually makes no sense with bulk events
+Wishbone has following module types:

 .. toctree::
     input
     output
     flow
     process

+A module has an arbirary number of parameters but always needs to accept :py:class:`wishbone.actorconfig.ActorConfig` which passes Wishbone specific the characteristics to it:

+.. autoclass:: wishbone.actorconfig.ActorConfig
+    :members: